dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * Improves performance by storing data locally (e.g., in cache or a local database), enabling faster policy evaluation without network overhead.
 * Enhances resilience, as the PDP can operate independently of PIP availability, allowing PDP instances to remain lightweight and focused on evaluation, which improves their scalability.
+* ReBAC/NGAC PDP types typically require access to complete relationship graphs or contextual data sets, which are infeasible to retrieve on-demand or pass inline.
+This strategy enables those models.

 **Cons**